 Netherlands.
 This is my own design made in 2002.
 I did had some pieces made by a furniture maker to check sizes and feasibility.
 Did not let make him the differences in Knight, Bishop and Rook, which all are designed in same size.
 However, after that I never continued the project.
 Maybe it is time to pick it up again and create the complete set.

 - Beech K 13.6; p 8.2

+Netherlands.
 This set was made by my own as a gift for my friend Jules Welling.
 Sadly my friend passed away.
 I keep the set as a memory to him.

-The origami design was by Everdien Tiggelaar
+The origami design is by Everdien Tiggelaar.

 - Paper K 10.8; p 4.7

 Netherlands.
 These "glass" chess sets in Staunton style are an easy gift to a chess collector.
 They were given with love and got so a place in my collection.
 A larger version of these glass sets can be found on the "Staunton" (Germany) page.

 Netherlands.
 This "abstract" set was made by pupils of Exempla, a commercial organization of training courses, or CVT ("Centrum Vakopleiding Techniek"), a training centre of the Employment Office.
 My friend got the set from a teacher metal works of Exempla.
 It's an examination piece of a student or a class of students.
 The set is not unique, because the design is used more often at the training.